The Stockwell transform on Gelfand pairs and localization operators: Preliminaries

-\section{Harmonic analysis on Gelfand pairs}
+\subsection{Harmonic analysis on Gelfand pairs}

-This section collects some necessary ingredients which may be useful in the rest of the paper.
+This subsection collects some necessary ingredients which may be useful in the rest of the paper.
+We refer to \cite{Dijk, Wolf} for more details.

-For this subsection, we refer to \cite{Wolf}.
-Let $G$ be a locally compact group (assumed to be Hausdorff once for all) and let $K$ be a compact subgroup of $G$.
+Let $G$ be a locally compact group (assumed to be Hausdorff once for all) with a left Haar measure and let $K$ be a compact subgroup of $G$.
 A complex-valued function $f$ on $G$ is said to be $K$-bi-invariant if $\forall x\in G, \forall k, k' \in K$,